jbv2/VCF2PCP/README.md

     vcf2pcp: Basic pipeline TEST SUCCESSFUL
     ======
     ```
-    Real data should not fail in making residual plot.

 VCF2PCP results for test data should be in the following file:
 ```
 VCF2PCP/test/results/VCF2PCP-results